-If the patient is experiencing phantom limb pain, the following interventions can assist in its treatment:
+If the patient is experiencing phantom limb pain, the following interventions may assist in its treatment:

 (Uustal & Meier 2014)

-The most common cause of pain after amputation is issues with the prosthetic fit (Uustal & Meier 2014).
-This can be due to the prosthetic putting pressure on the remaining part of the limb, which was never meant to be pressure bearing, leaving these pressure points to become painful (Uustal & Meier 2014).
+The most common cause of pain after amputation is issues with the prosthetic fit.
+This can be due to the prosthetic putting pressure on the remaining part of the limb that was never meant to be pressure-bearing, leaving these pressure points to become painful (Uustal & Meier 2014).

 Some secondary complications that may occur following amputation can relate to falls, skin breakdown and problems associated with prosthetic use (Mauk 2012).

-One in five lower limb amputee patients will experience a fall during their hospital stay with 18% of that number becoming injured (Mauk 2012).
-This is why balance training and fall recovery is incorporated into the patient’s physical therapy treatment.
+One in five lower limb amputee patients will experience a fall during their hospital stay, with 18% of those people becoming injured (Mauk 2012).
+This is why balance training and fall recovery is incorporated into the patient's physical therapy treatment.

-Skin breakdown can occur on the residual limb, which is why patients are promptly taught following surgery about how and when to perform regular skin assessments.
-If skin is compromised, this may be a result of an ill-fitting prosthesis, and may need to be altered to provide a better fit (Mauk 2012).
+Skin breakdown can occur on the residual limb, which is why patients are promptly taught about how and when to perform regular skin assessments following surgery.
+If the skin is compromised, this may be a result of an ill-fitting prosthesis that may need to be altered to provide a better fit (Mauk 2012).

 Nurses have many roles when looking after a patient following an amputation.
 Patient and family education is important in their treatment and often will be completed by the nurse who may be assisting the patient with their prosthesis.

 Assisting with self care deficits is also part of the role of the nurse.
-This may mean reinforcing instructions from the multidisciplinary team and also encouraging the patient’s independence.
+This may mean reinforcing instructions from the interprofessional team and also encouraging the patient's independence.